smithy-lang/smithy-rs/design/src/rfcs/rfc0023_sdk_credential_cache_type_safety.md

 so that the SDK could not be configured without credentials caching, or if opting out of caching becomes a use case, then a `CredentialsCache::NoCache` variant could be made.

-Like Option A, a convenience method can be added to make using the default cache easier:
+Like alternative A, a convenience method can be added to make using the default cache easier:

 ```rust
 let sdk_config = aws_config::from_env()